What should I be aware of when flying with small children?

 - The differing temperature conditions at your departure airport, on board (air conditioning) and at your destination can best be dealt with by creating a so-called ‘onion outfit’: dress your child in several layers of clothing which can then be taken off and put back on again as required.

-- Don’t forget to take thick socks as well.
+- Think about thick socks as well.
 As your child’s feet might swell a little at flight altitude, we recommend that you remove their shoes on board.

-At most airports, it’s possible to use a foldable buggy or pushchair and to hand it over just before boarding.
+At most airports, it’s possible to use a foldable pushchair or buggy and to hand it over just before boarding.
 It will be returned to you immediately after landing.